-Candidate photos are to be a head and shoulders shot only, with nothing else in the photo, ie no hats, sunglasses, pets, external objects or impediments, or other people.
+Candidate photos are to be a head and shoulders shot only, with nothing else in the photo, i.e. no hats, sunglasses, pets, external objects or impediments, or other people.
 They should be in colour.
-If necessary the EO will crop the photo accordingly but the onus is on the candidate to provide a photo of the candidate only that complies with this format.
+If necessary the Electoral Officer will crop the photo accordingly but the onus is on the candidate to provide a photo of the candidate only that complies with this format.

-Electronic copies of photos should be scanned as a jpeg at a minimum of 600 dpi.
+Electronic copies of photos should be scanned as a jpeg at a minimum of 300 dpi.

-Any queries regarding the format of photos and profiles are to be made to the EO.
+Any queries regarding the format of photos and profiles are to be made to the Electoral Officer.

-Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the Electoral Officer by 12 noon, Friday 16 August 2019.
+Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the Electoral Officer by 12 noon on Friday 12 August 2022.

-Correctness of Profile Statements
+Correctness of Candidate Profile Statements